 The policy on licensing a Sex Establishment under the Local Government (Miscellaeous Provisions) Act 1982 was adopted by this authority on 24th June 2014.

-Where Euro Network/Business Link logo is over on right hand side of page there is an ablilty to apply online.
-Alternatively, hard copy forms are available to download at the bottom of this page for submission to local authority via person, post or email (these will not be treated as an online application).
+Hard copy forms are available to download at the bottom of this page for submission to local authority via person, post or email.

-The law defines the way in which an application is made, which include advertising notice of the application in the local press and displaying a notice outside the premises for a specific time period to give passersby the opportunity to comment by a statutory closing date.
+The process in which an application is made, includes advertising a notice of the application in the local press and displaying a notice outside the premises for a specific time period to give passersby the opportunity to comment by a statutory closing date.
 When considering an application for a licence the Council may only use the following criteria: